dishas123/ROTCheck/README.md

 The goal of this project is to **automate the quality assurance process** for carrot packaging, reducing human error and improving efficiency.
 Additionally, the application learns from user feedback to improve its predictions over time.

+## Steps to run this project :
+1. Clone the repo by opening a new terminal window and using this command : git clone https://github.com/dishas123/ROTCheck.git
+2. Then navigate to the cloned project directory and type the following commands : pip install tensorflow numpy pillow flask python carrot_classifier.py
+3. Now, you can view the application on your browser.

 ## Features

 - **Image Upload**: Users can upload images of carrots.